 Data from the dental event file can be used alone or in conjunction with other files.
-Merging characteristics of interest from other MEPS files (e.g., 1998 Full Year Population Characteristics File or 1998 Prescribed Medicines File) expands the scope of potential estimates.
+Merging characteristics of interest from other MEPS files (e.g., 1999 Full Year Population Characteristics File or 1999 Prescribed Medicines File) expands the scope of potential estimates.
 For example, to estimate the total number of dental events of persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the dental file.
 This procedure is shown below.
-The 1998 Appendix File provides examples of how to merge MEPS other data files.

-- 1. Create data set PERSX by sorting the 1998 Full Year Population Characteristics File, by the person identifier, DUPERSID.
-Keep only variables to be merged onto the dental file and DUPERSID. - 2.
-Create data set DENT by sorting the dental events file by person identifier, DUPERSID. - 3.
+Create data set PERSX by sorting the 1999 Full Year Population Characteristics File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the dental file and DUPERSID.

+Create data set DENT by sorting the dental events file by person identifier, DUPERSID.

 Create final data set NEWDENT by merging these two files by DUPERSID, keeping only records on the dental file.